-New research reveals exactly how the human brain adapts to injuryJanuary 16th, 2013 in Neuroscience /
+New research reveals exactly how the human brain adapts to injuryJanuary 16, 2013 in Medicine & Health / Neuroscience

 For the first time, scientists at Carnegie Mellon University's Center for Cognitive Brain Imaging (CCBI) have used a new combination of neural imaging methods to discover exactly how the human brain adapts to injury.
 The research, published in Cerebral Cortex, shows that when one brain area loses functionality, a "back-up" team of secondary brain areas immediately activates, replacing not only the unavailable area but also its confederates.